ChrisSandison/missing_text/README.md

 * `MissingText.locale_root` - The directory where all of the locale files live.
 An additional directory can be specified if your locales are in a location other than the default `config/locales/`.
 This is a relative path and will be appended to `Rails.root`.
 * `MissingText.skip_directories` - Include any directories in `MissingText.locale_root` that you would like to skip.
 By default this will be appended to `.` and `..`.
 Please make these paths relative to your `MissingText.locale_root`.
 This is an empty array by default.
 * `MissingText.search_direct_locale`- Include the search of the locale root itself (e.g. `config/locales`) when looking for missing translations.
 This is true by default.
+* `MissingText.skip_patterns` - An array of regexes that specify what kind of files to skip.
+For example, if you have both an "en.yml" and an "en-UK" yml, but you would not like the diff operation to be performed on these two, you can add [/en\-uk\.yml/].
+These kind also be extended to types of filenames.

 ## Development and Contribution
 ---